ONTAP 9

 ARP has two modes:

 When you enable ARP, it runs in learning mode.
-In learning mode, the ONTAP system develops an alert profile based on the aforementioned analytic areas: entropy, file extension types, and file IOPS.
+In learning mode, the ONTAP system develops an alert profile based on the analytic areas: entropy, file extension types, and file IOPS.
 After running ARP in learning mode for enough time to assess workload characteristics, you can switch to active mode and start protecting your data.
-Once ARP has switched to active mode, ONTAP will create ARP snapshots to protect the data if a threat is detected.
+Once ARP has switched to active mode, ONTAP creates ARP Snapshot copies to protect the data if a threat is detected.

-It’s recommended you leave ARP in learning mode for a minimum of 30 days, though you can switch to active mode at any time.
-Switching too early might lead to too many false positives.
+It’s recommended you leave ARP in learning mode for 30 days.
 Beginning with ONTAP 9.13.1, ARP automatically determines the optimal learning period interval and automates the switch, which may occur before 30 days.

 In active mode, if a file extension is flagged as abnormal, you should evaluate the alert.
 You can act on the alert to protect your data or you can mark the alert as a false positive.
-When you mark a false positive, ONTAP will update the ARP alert profile so that the file extension is not subsequently flagged.
+Marking an alert as a false positive updates the alert profile.
+For example, if the alert is triggered by a new file extension and you mark the alert as a false positive, you will not receive an alert the next time that file extension is observed.
 The command security anti-ransomware volume workload-behavior show shows file extensions that have been detected in the volume.
 (If you run this command early in learning mode and it shows an accurate representation of file types, you should not use that data as a basis to move to active mode, as ONTAP is still collecting other metrics.)

 Beginning in ONTAP 9.11.1, you can customize the detection parameters for ARP.
 For more information, see manage ARP attack detection parameters.